iTunes (or Apple Podcasts) is the single biggest podcast search directory in the world.

 There are a few podcast hosting providers, and they're offering different features and pricing options.
 Nightcast is one of them.
 You can use a single account to host multiple shows and an unlimited number of episodes.

-Step Two: Add your show and your first episode
+Step 2: Add your show and your first episode

-Make sure that you included at least one podcast category and that your show's artwork is at least 1400x1400px and less than 3000x3000px and 512kb in size.
+Make sure that you included at least one podcast category and that your show's artwork is square and at least 1400x1400px and less than 3000x3000px and 512kb in size.

 You don't need to have more than one episode for your podcast to be approved by Apple.